Kristina01111000/Drws_site/README.md

 - Put logos of the podcasts next to the links on podcast page

-- See if there is a way to freeze the size of the sidebar on syracusenaturalhealing

 - make sure that the emails send when connected